ABOUT THE RACE

 • the whole team must move together and stay within sight of each other.

-• one for all, all for one and the whole team must finish together.
-If one member gives up, the whole team ends.
+• one for all, all for one, and the whole team must finish together

-• the whole team must move in the same category (walking, biking, skiing)
+• the whole team must move in the same way (skiing or walking)

 • members of the same team can help each other

-• a maximum of four members of the relay, regardless of gender
+• maximum of four relay members, without distinction of gender

 • each member of the relay moves on his own without the help of other members

-• each member can choose the style of movement (walking, skiing, biking)
+• each member can choose the style of movement (skiing, walking)

 • each relay determines the place of the relay handover and the distance of the individual sections